Centuro Global, June 13, 2019

 - Proving market demand through crowdfunding is an increasingly attractive ‘tick in the box’ for future VC investment.

 - Leapfrog any inexperienced competitors getting bogged down in intricacies involved in bringing an investor on board.

 - Oversaturation is beginning to take effect on crowdfunding.
 There are dozens of crowdfunding platforms and thousands of startups jockeying for capital on each.
-Standing out to the crowd can feel like luck more than judgement.
+Standing out to the crowd can feel like luck more than judgment.

-- Not as hassle-free as expected – again due to the enormous popularity of crowdfunding, to successfully execute a campaign takes a lot of hard work and ‘man hours’.
-Often missing out by just a few hundred pounds can mean you get no return on your efforts.
+- Not as hassle-free as expected – again, due to the enormous popularity of crowdfunding, to successfully execute a campaign takes a lot of hard work and ‘man hours’.
+Often, missing out by just a few hundred pounds can mean you get no return on your efforts.

 (3) Incubate Then Accelerate